Benjamin Moore White Dove is a beautiful soft white paint colour with a hint of grey making it a popular choice for trim, cabinets, walls and more.

 Please pin these beautiful inspiration photos from the original source.

-Kitchen Trim and Open Shelving by Honey n Hydrangea
+Kitchen Trim and Open Shelving in White Dove by Honey n Hydrangea

 All so pretty, don’t you think?

-As you can see, White Dove reads very differently in each room, which means you should always test the colour first.
-I suggest reading this paint colour post to help you through the process.
+As you can see, Benjamin Moore White Dove paint reads very differently in each room, which means you should always test the colour first.
+I suggest reading these paint colour selection tips to help you through the process.

 Want more decorating ideas and paint colour suggestions like these sent right to your inbox?